posm/posm.github.io/src/pages/about/index.md

 ---
 title: About
-# We can use the one of Dale in Liberia but I'd like to find a new one for a change (#whiteman)
+# We can use the one of Dale in Liberia but I'd like to find a new one for a change
 splash_image: dale.jpg
 ---